danidoo/AMButton/README.md

 I have tested this library with 3 buttons only, but it has the potential of supporting up to 10 buttons (limit coded).

-This library does debounce by checking 3 times for the same value before "committing" a button event.
+This library does debouncing by checking 3 times for the same value before "committing" a button event.
 It includes 3 types of button events: press, long press and release.